brainhack-school2023/nagakarthik_project/code/preprocessing/README.md

-This file describes the (simple) procedure of preprocessing the data.
+This folder contains the files for preprocessing the data.
 The only preprocessing steps required to train an INR super-resolution model are:

 1. Create two different views of the same subject by downsampling it on different anatomical planes.
 2. Create a mask of the input image (which will later be used for computing the reconstruction accuracy)